tgnemecek/core-website/src/collections/pages/team.md

   - name: Sharon Seivert
     role: CEO & Founder
     photo: https://res.cloudinary.com/core-coaching-consulting/image/upload/v1599227340/Sharon_for_website_cropped3_dgcvwi.jpg
-    bio:
-      'Sharon Seivert is leader of the Core Coaching & Consulting Team and author of "The Balancing Act", the foundational book that first outlined the 6-point system CCC uses for all our work.
+    bio: Sharon Seivert is leader of the Core Coaching & Consulting Team and author of "The Balancing Act", the foundational book that first outlined the 6-point system CCC uses for all our work.
 As both a US and EU citizen, Sharon loves few things more than spending time with her international